We use some essential cookies to make this website work.

 What to do, including registering the death, post mortems, bringing the body to the UK and getting help from the Foreign, Commonwealth & Development Office (FCDO).

-The process when a British national dies in the UAE, including registering the death, funerals and cremations, and bringing the person’s body to the UK.
+Local rules and procedures, including registering the death, funerals and cremations, and bringing the person’s body or ashes to the UK.

 Don’t include personal or financial information like your National Insurance number or credit card details.